-While there is no cure for EDS, treatment and support of EDS patients with head/neck/TMJ involvement can dramatically reduce pain and improve function.
+While there is no cure for EDS, treatment and support of Ehlers-Danlos Syndrome patients with head/neck/TMJ involvement can dramatically reduce pain and improve function.

-EDS affects one in 2,500 to 5,000 people, including both male and female, and across all races and ethnicities.
+EDS affects one in 2,500 to 5,000 people, including both males and females and across all races and ethnicities.

 For more information, please send our brochure, “TMJ & Craniofacial Pain in the EDS Patient” or call our office for an appointment or schedule an appointment online here: Schedule an Appointment